Discover the 7 Wonders of India: Unforgettable Architectural Marvels to Visit in 2024!

 1. Gomateshwara – Karnataka

-This statue is a marvelous feat of art with its intricate carvings and plants that cover the sculpture.
+This statue, one of the 7 Wonders of India, is a marvelous feat of art, with its intricate carvings and plants that cover the sculpture.
 A giant stone supports the statue.
 The sculptor designed the statue with its arms pointing downwards and face upright facing north in Kayotsarga.
 The statue also depicts the Jain belief of Digambar (the practice of nudity), which signifies that a person has renounced earthly desires and attachments to attain divinity.

 2. Hampi – Karnataka.

-Today, the city has 1600 surviving remains built between the 14th and 16th centuries.
+Today, the city, recognized as one of the 7 Wonders of India, is home to 1600 surviving remains built between the 14th and 16th centuries.
 These include temples, forts, stables, Mandapas, pillared halls, royal complexes, riverside features, and more.

 These complexes boast the alluring Dravidian style of architecture, seen in the huge pillars and massive dimensions of the structures.